This post may contain affiliate links. Please read our disclosure policy.

 Lard

-Buns are flavored and richened with lard.
-This gives it a softer texture and a hint of pork flavor.
-This can be omitted from the recipe or substituted with vegetable shortening, butter, or vegetable oil.
+Lard is widely used in Chinese cooking, from stir-fries to pastries such as Suzhou mooncakes and wife cakes.
+In this recipe, buns are flavored and enriched with lard, giving them a softer texture and a hint of pork flavor.
+This can be substituted with vegetable shortening, butter, or vegetable oil.
+Don’t forget to check my recipe on how to make lard.

 Tips To Remember For Char Siu Bao Bun